wrmay/ITCH/README.md

 This provides an independent record of connectivity between nodes during a period of time.

+Additionally, the heartbeat information can be exported as a Prometheus metric for automated collection.

 # Heartbeat Content
 - identity of the sender
 - identity of the recipient